Sakitoshi/trimui_smart_stock_remix/README.md

 ### WiFi File Transfer usage:

+1) Connect to Wifi through the main menu.
-* Once connected to Wifi, open the *WiFi File Transfer* app.
+2) Once connected to Wifi, open the *WiFi File Transfer* app.
-* The IP address of your Trimui Smart will be displayed alongside the user and pass *(trimui*)*.*
+3) The IP address of your Trimui Smart will be displayed alongside the user and pass (*trimui*).
-* Open your PC web browser and type your Trimui Smart IP address in the address bar.
+4) Open your PC web browser and type your Trimui Smart IP address in the address bar.
-* Login with user and pass *trimui*.
+5) Login with user and pass *trimui*.